pharmaverse/pharmaverse/content/e2eclinical/tlg/_index.en.md

 #### Upcoming packages for consideration

-The following are being worked up towards open sourcing to be considered for later inclusion into the pharmaverse - we felt important to share here in case others are working in a similar space and would be interested to collaborate with the respective developers.
+The following is being worked up towards CRAN submission to be considered for later inclusion into the pharmaverse - we felt important to share here in case others are working in a similar space and would be interested to collaborate with the respective developers.

-{{< pharmaverse pkg="chevron" >}}

 {{< pharmaverse pkg="falcon" >}}